airpair/how-to-build-a-firebase-web-app/post.md

   1. Scheduler: [https://addons.heroku.com/scheduler](https://addons.heroku.com/scheduler)
   2. Postmark: [https://addons.heroku.com/postmark](https://addons.heroku.com/postmark)

-The first one is to run  a cron job and the second one sends emails.
+The first one is to run a cron job and the second one sends RSS updates via an email.
 You'll need to do some domain configuration to send emails from a custom domain email address.

 Please checkout the [repository](https://github.com/slate-studio/rss.rocks-nodejs) for implementation details.